 Every effort was made to provide correct and up-to-date information in this student handbook.
-In case of discrepancies between what is described in this handbook and what is available through other means (web sites, personal interactions, etc.), please consult with your academic advisor and/or the Undergraduate Program Director.
+In case of discrepancies between what is described in this handbook and what is available through other means (web sites, personal interactions, etc.), please consult with your academic advisor and/or the EnvE Undergraduate Program Director or Co-Director.